Newbie-coder91/Number_Clock/README.md

 # Number_Clock
 It is a Special Clock which Works on Real World Time.
-Don't consider it a normal clock because my Clock's Hands are made out of Numbers.
+Don't consider it a normal clock because this Clock's Hands are made out of Numbers.

 ## Features